 Montreal is known for an amazing art scene and block after block of incredible street art murals.
 I was lured there earlier in the year, but knew we would have to go back for the MURAL Festival.
 I’ve loved street art for a couple years now, having fallen in love with it deeply in the Azores.
 I had never knew the variety there was to street art, and my own desire to see more and more grew.
 Montreal has over 80 murals in the city, with over 20 of them new for MURAL Festival!
 I wanted to see every one of them.
 Quickly I learned even in 2 days, that would be impossible.
 We were pleasantly distracted by thrift stores, Portuguese bakeries, cafes, live music, street performers and French bakeries ( I have a sweet tooth if you didn’t know).
 I knew there would be amazing street art at Montreal’s MURAL Festival but I didn’t know it would be so much more than street art!

 From our hotel we walked to the festival, in Montreal everyone thinks that wherever your destination is it is walking distance.
 It was only a couple miles but we didn’t know by the end of the day after mural hunting we would walk 9 miles.
 Don’t get me wrong, we love getting exercise especially when indulging in local treats!
 The center of MURAL Festival is Saint Laurent Boulevard, with murals off some side roads and some a few blocks away.
 The main street is closed to traffic and the festival takes over the area.
 Mural Festival was started in 2000 to help revitalize the area that had many failing businesses and run down factories.
 The festival brought art, culture and beauty back to the community, and the people followed.
+Mural Festival is now the largest street art festival in North America!
 Saint Laurent Boulevard divides the city, once separating the English speaking and French speaking communities.
 Now the street is an eclectic mix of old (some businesses are almost 100 years old), new shops, French, Portuguese, Latin, Chinese and Italian culture.
 Walking down the street I spied a rooster painted on a wall, then some blue tiles, I knew we were in the Portuguese section.
 The street art told me before I saw the sign for the Portuguese bakery I went in.